Answers to Frequently Asked Questions About...

 Where can I get EC?

 In the United States, there are several different brands of emergency contraceptive pills (sometimes called the "morning after pill") that may be available in pharmacies.
-Unfortunately, it can be a bit confusing because there different regulations on how to buy these pills.
-Not all pharmacies stock all of these, so be sure to call ahead.
+Regulations on the sale of EC have changed frequently, so it can be quite confusing.
+Below is some information about how the different brands of EC are sold.
+If you want to use ella, call the pharmacy first to be sure that it is in stock.

-Since not all pharmacies carry emergency contraception, we recommend that you call ahead to check availability.
+Since not all stores carry emergency contraception, we recommend that you call ahead to check availability.
 If you have a prescription for ella, it is important to call ahead to be sure that your pharmacy has it in stock.
-To find an EC provider near you, try our searchable database, or you can use this online prescription service to purchase ella.
+To find an EC provider near you, try Bedsider's searchable database, or you can use this online prescription service to purchase ella.

 Other health care providers - such as Planned Parenthood and health department clinics - also may have emergency contraceptive pills available for direct purchase.